thma/LtuPatternFactory/README.md

 The example revolves around a small GUI framework that needs different implementations to render Buttons for different OS Platforms (called WIN and OSX in this example).
 A client of the GUI API should work with a uniform API that hides the specifics of the different platforms.
 The problem then is: how can the  client be provided with a platform specific implementation without explicitely asking for a given implementation and how can we maintain a uniform API that hides the implementation specifics.

-In OO languages the abtract factory pattern would be the canonical answer to this problem:
+In OO languages like Java the abstract factory pattern would be the canonical answer to this problem:
 - The client calls an abstract factory `GUIFactory` interface to create a `Button` by calling `createButton() : Button` that somehow chooses (typically by some kind of configuration) which concrete factory has to be used to create concrete `Button` instances.
 - The concrete classes `WinButton` and `OSXButton` implement the interface `Button` and provide platform specific implementations of `paint () : void`.
 - As the client uses only the interface methods `createButton()` and `paint()` it does not have to deal with any platform specific code.